Pre-Workout-Nutrition

 The right answer is something.
 Not too much, not too little, not too recently, and not too long ago.

 When I was a wee lad growing up in the mother country, we were generally advised to wait an hour after eating before swimming or jumping on the trampoline.
 This was probably pretty good advice.
-Whatever we ate was probably still energizing us but not sitting in a bolus in our belly bouncing about looking for the exit.
+If you waited an hour after eating, whatever we ate was probably still energizing us but not sitting in a bolus in our belly bouncing about looking for the exit.

 But what if you’re just not awake or your energy is low?
 Maybe this is your situation?